-- (a) Medical waste contaminated materials that are to be decontaminated at a site away from the laboratory are placed in a red biohazard bag, properly closed and labeled, before being removed from the laboratory. - (b) An insect and rodent control program is in effect.
+- Medical waste contaminated materials that are to be decontaminated at a site away from the laboratory are placed in a red biohazard bag, properly closed and labeled, before being removed from the laboratory. - b.
+Effective insect and rodent control precautions are in effect.